LouisMazel/maz-ui/packages/docs/docs/composables/use-form-validator.md

 - `defaultValue`: The default value of the field
 - `mode`: [Validation mode](#validation-modes) ('eager', 'lazy', 'aggressive' or 'blur') - To override the form validation mode
 - `ref`: Reference to the component or HTML element to associate and trigger validation events

-## Validation Modes

-- `lazy`: (default) Validates only on value changes
-- `aggressive`: Validates all fields immediately and on every change
-- `eager`: (recommended) Validates on initial blur (if not empty), then on every change (requires `useFormField` to add validation events)
-- `blur`: Validates only on focus loss (requires `useFormField` to add validation events)
-- `progressive`: Validates the field at each user interaction (value change or blur).
-The first validation state (isValid, hasError or errorMessage appearance) will only be available when the field entry is valid or at blur.
-Then the validation will be as for the `lazy` mode for the next interactions (requires `useFormField` to add validation events)

-## Best Practices

-1. Use typed Valibot schemas to ensure type consistency.
-2. Choose the appropriate validation mode based on your form's needs.
-3. Use `useFormField` for fine-grained management of each form field.
-4. Take advantage of the validation events returned by `useFormField` to properly bind fields.
-5. Use the `handleSubmit` returned by `useFormValidator` to handle form submission securely.
-6. Leverage computed values like `isValid`, `hasError`, `errorMessage`, etc to control your user interface state.